 Hueston Woods Lodge & Conference Center overlooks Acton Lake and is a spacious, comfortable Resort Lodge retreat offering all the amenities.
 The lodge also manages a variety of Cabins in the park.

-Hueston Woods State Park Campground offers Full Hookup, Electric and Non-electric campsites and a Yurt in the family campground west of Acton Lake.
+Hueston Woods State Park Campground offers Full Hookup, Electric and Non-electric campsites west of Acton Lake.
 An Equestrian Camp east of the lake near the bridle trails has both Electric and Non-electric sites.
 Three Group Camp sites are located on the north side of the lake.
 Reservations are required for all camping.

 An archery range is located near the dam at the southern end of the lake.
-It offers a variety of targets as well as a 3D range at no charge.
+It offers a variety of block targets on walking trail.
 Bring your own equipment; no rentals are available.
 First come, first served.
 Rules are posted on site.
 Picnic areas and restroom nearby.